 Oh Bej!
 Oh Bej!
 Fair in Milan

-December 4th to 8th.
-The oldest and most important Christmas Market in Milan.
+December TO BE CONFIRMED the oldest Christmas Market in Milan.

 The Oh Bej!
 Oh Bej!
 Fair is the most important Christmas market in Milan.